Chart Color Schemes

 AreaSearch analysis of residential development drivers sees Hillarys recording a relatively average level of approval activity when compared to local markets analysed countrywide

-Based on AreaSearch analysis of ABS building approval numbers, Hillarys has recorded approximately 27 residential properties granted approval each year.
+Based on AreaSearch analysis using ABS building approval numbers from statistical area data, Hillarys has recorded approximately 27 residential properties granted approval each year.
 Over the past five financial years, from FY-21 to FY-25, around 139 homes were approved, with an additional 17 approved so far in FY-26.
-On average, for every home built over these five years, there have been approximately 3.7 new residents.
+This translates to an average of 3.7 new residents per year for every home built during this period.

-This indicates that demand significantly outpaces supply, which typically exerts upward pressure on prices and intensifies competition among buyers.
-The average construction value of new dwellings is $557,000, suggesting developers focus on the premium market with high-end developments.
-In FY-26, there have been $23.0 million in commercial approvals, indicating moderate levels of commercial development.
-Compared to Greater Perth, Hillarys shows approximately 75% of construction activity per person, placing it among the 26th percentile nationally for areas assessed.
+The demand significantly outpaces supply, which typically exerts upward pressure on prices and intensifies competition among buyers.
+Developers focus on the premium market, with new dwellings averaging $557,000 in construction cost value.
+In FY-26, there have been $23.0 million in commercial approvals, indicating moderate levels of commercial development compared to Greater Perth.
+Hillarys shows approximately 75% of the construction activity per person when measured against Greater Perth, and it ranks among the 26th percentile of areas assessed nationally for residential dwellings.

-This suggests limited buyer options while strengthening demand for established dwellings, which is below the national average and indicates the area's established nature and potential planning limitations.
-The new building activity comprises 91.0% standalone homes and 9.0% attached dwellings, maintaining Hillarys' traditional suburban character with a focus on family homes appealing to those seeking space.
-There are approximately 639 people per dwelling approval in the location, demonstrating an established market.
+This suggests limited buyer options while strengthening demand for established dwellings, which is under the national average, indicating an established market with potential planning limitations.
+The new building activity comprises 91.0% standalone homes and 9.0% attached dwellings, maintaining Hillarys' traditional suburban character focused on family homes appealing to those seeking space.
+The area has approximately 639 people per dwelling approval, demonstrating its established nature.
 Looking ahead, Hillarys is projected to grow by 751 residents through to 2041, according to the latest AreaSearch quarterly estimate.
 Current development appears well-matched to future needs, supporting steady market conditions without extreme price pressure.

 Frequently Asked Questions - Development